moonsense/moonsense-ios-sdk/README.md

 #### Configuring `.netrc` for Authorizing Downloads

-Downloading the Moonsense iOS SDK artifacts requires an authorization token for `dl.cloudsmith.io`.
-This token is associated to your Moonsense Account and can be found in the Moonsense Console.
+Downloading the Moonsense iOS SDK artifacts requires a `REPO_ACCESS_TOKEN` for `dl.moonsense.io`.
+This token is associated to your Moonsense Account and should have been provided to you.
+In case you do not have one contact [support@moonsense.io](mailto:support@moonsense.io).
 Add the following to your `~/.netrc` file:

 ```
-machine dl.cloudsmith.io
+machine dl.moonsense.io
   login token
-  password <YOUR_TOKEN_HERE>
+  password <REPO_ACCESS_TOKEN>
   protocol https

 ```